 The control of some high health risk, large-scale rodent infestations usually requires the implementation of several of these procedures.
 In dealing with all rodent problems, however, irrespective of the type of chemical control or trapping undertaken, the observant technician will always look for signs of poor sanitation and hygiene practices that, unless corrected, will continue to invite rodent problems.

-How to get rid of Mice
+How to get rid of Mice in Sydney

 Mousetraps- if you find mice in your house, then there are a bunch of different mouse traps such as snap boards & tacky traps need to be applied as a back-up for lures, or for basic safety reasons.
 They ought to be put just out from skirting boards, with the bait on the trap close to the walls.
 I usually use cocoa powder sprinkled on some fresh bread.
 It may be smelled some distance away and mice love it.
 Tie the bread on to the metal tab that holds the bait with some cotton thread.
 Pulling will set off the trap.
 You can read more about traps as a method of rodent pest control.